Southeast Alliances

 Dr. Sarah Boyle earned her doctorate in Biology from Arizona State University.
 Boyle studies how habitat loss and fragmentation impact the ecology, behavior, and conservation of species.
 Her research primarily focuses on species in the Amazon and Atlantic Forest of South America.
 At Rhodes College, Boyle was the faculty supervisor of the GIS Lab, and the campus liaison for the research-based partnership between Rhodes College and the Memphis Zoo.
 She also serves on the Urban Studies and the Latin America and Latinx Studies academic program committees.
 Boyle is interested in providing all students with opportunities to pursue their academic and professional interests.
 Her favorite activity is camping with her family.

-A photo of Dr. Jessica Reichmuth
+Dr. Jessica Reichmuth headshot

 Dr. Jessica Reichmuth